 - In the event of an emergency, contact UMPD at 207-581-4040 or call 911.

 - Contact Dr. Kenda Scheele or Andrea Gifford in the Dean of Students Office at 207-581-1406.
 The Dean’s Office is in a position to interact efficiently and compassionately with all departments on campus when supporting a student of concern.

 - Refer them to the Counseling Center.
-Help them make an appointment by calling with them/walking over with them/etc., if they would like the assistance.
+Help them make an appointment by calling or walking over with them, if they would like the assistance.
 Learn more about how to make an appointment.

 - Call the Counseling Center for advice from one of our clinical staff members 207-581-1392.